 We designed typeforms to feel like human conversation: asking one question at a time.
-You can also tweak the design of typeforms in minutes to fit your brand’s look and feel.
+You can also tweak the design of typeforms in minutes, adding colors, fonts, and even a logo to fit your brand’s look and feel.

 Have a look at these three examples: they were all built on the Typeform platform, but their look and feel are very different.

 Here are some neat tips on how to make your typeform blend into your website and match your brand design.

 You can adjust the colors of your typeform to suit your brand under the Design panel of your typeform: